A PhD at imec, a unique environment:

 - Completed personal statement and statement of objectives form

 - Bachelor's and Master's degrees (if you have not finished your master course yet, you can submit your certificate when you graduate)

 - Bachelor's and Master's transcripts (in English)

-Ask your referees to complete the Evaluation for Graduate Admission form (either print version or electronic version) for you and have them send in their evaluation in PDF to firstname.lastname@example.org.
+- Two evaluations -> ask your referees to complete the Evaluation for Graduate Admission form (either print version OR electronic version) for you and have them send in their evaluation in PDF to email@example.com.

 - Proof of your English language proficiency.

 Please provide a copy of your TOEFL/IELTS or Cambridge English test result sheet.
 This requirement is waived for native English speakers and applicants who have completed their Master's degree at an institution where all courses are taught in English.